OpenClinica/OpenClinica/docs/manuals/monitor-manual.md

 # Source Data Verification

-Source Data Verification is the process of comparing a source data with the data entered in OpenClinica.
+Source Data Verification is the process of comparing a source data with the data entered in LibreClinica.
 In the study-setup, the study-coordinator can give each CRF in each Event an "SDV-required-status".
 This status ranges from "not required", via "partially required" to "100% required".

-When you have checked that everything has been entered in OpenClinica according to the source data, then the CRF must be marked as "SDV'd".
+When you have checked that everything has been entered in LibreClinica according to the source data, then the CRF must be marked as "SDV'd".

-For items where the source data and the data in OpenClinica are different, you can create a Query, as described in [13](#--refheading--932-355433200) [An example of a Query](#--refheading--932-355433200).
+For items where the source data and the data in LibreClinica are different, you can create a Query, as described in [13](#--refheading--932-355433200) [An example of a Query](#--refheading--932-355433200).

 Start SDV by clicking the menu-option SDV in the menu in the top of your screen.
 You can also click menu Tasks, Monitor and Manage Data – Source Data Verification.